 The True Identity of the Quantum

-An alternative history of quantum mechanics favouring Schrödinger’s continuous ontology
+An alternative history of quantum mechanics favouring Schrödinger’s continuous ontology and a fractal Universe

 Introduction